 Veal Saltimbocca is an Italian meat recipe, ready in a few minutes and very easy to make.
 You can delight your guests with a succulent tasty traditional Italian dish without spending too much time in the kitchen!

 As a side dish for veal saltimbocca alla romana you can choose a fresh salad with seasonal vegetables for a lighter dinner.
-But surely the ideal match for Veal Saltimbocca are the exquisite Artichokes alla Romana or Baked Potato Fans with Herb Butter.
+But surely the ideal match for Saltimbocca are the exquisite Artichokes alla Romana or Baked Potato Fans with Herb Butter.

 You have to try this terrific recipe!
 Follow our directions and enjoy!